ChangJuKim/AdventOfCode/README.md

   * Continuing to add JavaDoc comments, constants, and input validation

 ## [Day 11 Monkey in the Middle](https://github.com/ChangJuKim/AdventOfCode/tree/main/advent_of_code_2022/problem_11):
-  * Learning about builder design.
+  * Learning about builder design pattern.
 Using it to create Monkeys.
+    * I'm sure I did not use it well, but I learned something.
+  * Brain is fried after looking at VS Code autocomplete for 3 hours.
+No good coding standards today except constants, input validation, and builder design pattern.
+    * Didn't even properly use builder design pattern as can be seen in Monkey's worrysomeDivider, and true/falseReceiverId variables.
+    * Input is also extremely strict.
+Would have preferred to make input more lenient.